thegooddocsproject/templates/tutorial/tutorial-template.md

 ## Overview

-In this tutorial, you'll learn how to {learning objective} using {product}.
+In this tutorial, you'll learn how to {top learning objective} using {product}.
 This tutorial is intended for {audience}.
 It assumes you have basic knowledge of:

 * Concept 1
 * Concept 2
-* Concept 3
+* Concept 3...

+By the end of this tutorial, you'll be able to:

+* Learning objective 1
+* Learning objective 2
+* Learning objective 3...

 ## Background